This article needs a technical review. How you can help.

-Click on the Install Now button.
+Click the above link and then click "allow" in the pop-up bubble.
+You should see another pop-up telling you that you are installing an unverified add-on.
+Click "install".
 After the extension is installed, you'll be asked to restart Firefox.
 Installing, uninstalling, enabling and disabling add-ons require a restart to complete, with the exception of NPAPI plugins, Add-ons SDK extensions and bootstrapped extensions.
 This is an important point to keep in mind if you're building an extension that manipulates other extensions or themes.

 After installing, look at the main Firefox window and see if you notice anything different.

 Did you see it?
 There's a new menu on the main menu, labeled "Hello World!".

 If you open the menu and then the menu item below, you'll see a nice alert message (for some definitions of 'nice').
 Click on the OK button to close it.

 That's all the extension does.
 Now let's take a closer look at it.

 You may have noticed that the extension file you installed is named xulschoolhello1.xpi.
 XPI (pronounced "zippy") stands for Cross-Platform Installer, because the same installer file can work on all platforms Firefox supports.
 XPIs are simply ZIP files, but Firefox recognizes the XPI extension and triggers the installation process when an XPI file is loaded.

 To look into the XPI file you need to download it first, not install it.
 If the server triggers an install when clicking on a link or button, what you need to do is right click on the install link, and choose the Save Link As... option.

 Decompress the XPI file in a convenient location.
 Issue the following command to unzip the file on Linux or Mac OS X:

 On Windows, you can change the file extension from xpi to zip, or open the file directly, then unzip it, using a ZIP tool.